SANAULLAH-AI/Tech-Prime-Intern/Week3/Notes.md

     2. Iterates through all batches
     3. Computes loss (no gradients)
     4. Returns average loss and Dice score

-    Args:
-        model: The neural network model
-        dataloader: DataLoader for validation data
-        device: 'cuda' or 'cpu'

-    Returns:
-        avg_loss: Average loss for the epoch
-        avg_dice: Average Dice score for the epoch
     """

     # Set model to evaluation mode